dengking/programming-language/docs/C++/Idiom/Generic-programming/Coercion-by-Member-Template/index.md

 Another use for this idiom is to permit assigning an array of pointers to a class to an array of pointers to that class' base.
 Given that `D` derives from `B`, a `D` object **is-a** `B` object.
 However, an array of `D` objects **is-not-an** array of `B` objects.
 This is prohibited in C++ because of [slicing](https://en.wikipedia.org/wiki/Object_slicing).
 Relaxing this rule for an array of pointers can be helpful.
 For example, an array of pointers to `D` should be assignable to an array of pointers to `B` (assuming `B`'s destructor is virtual).
 Applying this idiom can achieve that, but extra care is needed to prevent copying arrays of pointers to one type to arrays of pointers to a derived type.
 Specializations of the member function templates or [SFINAE](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/SFINAE) can be used to achieve that.

+> NOTE:
+>
+> 1、"assigning an array of pointers to a class to an array of pointers to that class' base" 让我想起了:
+>
+> type covariance

 The following example uses a templated constructor and assignment operator expecting `Array<U *>` to only allow copying Arrays of pointers when the element types differ.

 ```c++